 - What to think about when choosing a fish oil, by Dr. Barry Sears (part of a blog post on fish oil and brain trauma)

 - To find a list of top quality fish oils, one option is to go to this fish oil testing site.
 Dr. Hallowell and I recommend Zone and OmegaBrite fish oils as some of the the highest quality and lowest in contaminants.

 - Read this blog post - How to Treat ADHD with Diet and Nutrition Changes

 - Russell Barkley, Ph.D.'s excellent review of research about the impact of diet and ADHD can be accessed at this link.
 In it, he argues that the sensational testing done in Netherlands in 2011 that suggested that ADHD symptoms are heavily influenced by diet (specifically the Feingold diet) was quite flawed, and that diet has a more nuanced effect on symptoms in certain people (most with sensitivities).

 - Dr. Hallowell and Dr. John Ratey include a chapter, Nutrition and ADD: A Cornerstone of Good Treatment, in Delivered from Distraction that provides a solid, sensible overview about eating well with ADHD.

 - For the 15% of those with ADHD who have undiagnosed celiac disease, eating gluten-free can significantly reduce ADHD symptoms.
+For others, there is no evidence that eating GF improves ADHD smptoms, though it may impact general inflamation.
 Our favorite resources for GF eating are here.